mgp/book-notes/README.markdown

-Notes from some books that I've read.
+Notes from books and other interesting things that I've read.
 Enjoy!